KQM-git/TCL/characters/anemo/sayu.md

 ### **Yoohoo Art: Silencer's Secret**

 When Sayu is in the party, your characters will not startle Crystalflies and certain other animals when getting near them.
+Check the "Other" sub-category of the "Living Beings / Wildlife" section in the Archive for creatures this skill works on.

 **Notes**
 * Passive works even if Sayu is off-field.